walmartlabs/lacinia/docs/tutorial/game-data.rst

 It would be nice to do some queries that actually return some data!

-One option would be to fie up a database, define some tables, and load some data in.
+One option would be to fire up a database, define some tables, and load some data in.

 ... but that would slow us down by hours, and not teach us anything about Lacinia and GraphQL.